-Over the last decade, the CSGF program has strategically expanded and strengthened excellence in the national talent pipeline for scientific and technological domains essential to the future of DOE missions.
-Its efforts benefit not only the DOE labs but the economic and national security of the United States.
-CSGF has maintained high quality in the cohorts and has taken a holistic approach to meeting the gap in U.S. multidisciplinary computational scientists.
-Geographic, institutional, field of study, and individual applicant qualities are considered and tracked.
-Broadening the fields of study within the CSGF applicants has improved, with the addition of a mathematics/computer science track in 2018, in anticipation of the growing importance of these disciplines for the workforce of DOE labs and the nation's economic competitiveness.
-The fellow selection process is comprehensive, including, for example, first-in-family to attain college degree and veteran/military status.
-Over the last decade, CSGF has successfully undertaken actions to attract high-quality applicants from a much wider range of public and private universities across the nation.
+Over the last decade, the DOE CSGF program has implemented strategic approaches to expand and strengthen excellence in the national talent pipeline for scientific and technological domains essential to the future of DOE missions.
+These approaches benefit not only the DOE labs but the economic and national security of the United States.
+CSGF has maintained high quality in the cohorts.
+That said, the program demonstrates a mixed record in attracting diverse applicants and selecting diverse cohorts, with notable successes as well as areas for improvement.
+The program has made significant progress in gender diversity, increasing from less than 20% women in pre-2000 cohorts to achieving 40% representation in the past decade.
+This accomplishment aligns with recent national gender demographics of PhDs in the fields of engineering, mathematics, physics and computer science.
+Field of study diversity has improved, with the addition of a mathematics/computer science track in 2018, due to anticipation of the growing importance of these disciplines for the workforce of DOE labs and the nation's economic competitiveness.
+Recent fellow selections exhibit expected racial and ethnic diversity at or above national averages for PhD students in the relevant disciplines.
+The selection process is comprehensive, including, for example, first-in-family to attain college degree and veteran status in its consideration of diversity.
+The program has undertaken comprehensive actions to attract applicants from a wider range of public and private universities across the nation.
 In the past five years, as a result of targeted outreach by CSGF, the number of undergraduate schools that are producing fellows has increased to 200, encompasses more states, includes more R2 institutions, and exhibits greater balance between public and private institutions.
-As noted in the recent CSGF longitudinal study, faculty engagement is an essential element in successfully identifying and cultivating promising graduate student talent across differing fields of study.
-The program acknowledges the challenges and the value in successfully expanding its recruitment efforts (e.g., universities within EPSCoR states).
+The program acknowledges the challenges and the value in successfully expanding its recruitment efforts (e.g. universities within EPSCoR states).
 It is playing a pivotal role in building a versatile U.S. workforce capable of addressing complex national challenges and maintaining U.S. technology leadership.

-As part of an overall strategic plan (see R4 on page 8), in support of CSGF mission objectives 1 and 2, the program should develop a comprehensive talent outreach strategy to efficiently expand the fellowship's pipeline across the U.S. Development and implementation of that strategy should leverage the outreach strategies and academic partnerships of DOE labs.
+Recommendation: As part of an overall strategic plan, in support of CSGF mission objectives 1 and 2, the program should develop a comprehensive national talent outreach strategy to continue to efficiently expand the fellowship's pipeline across the U.S. Development and implementation of that strategy should leverage the outreach strategies and partnerships of DOE labs, to systematically identify and cultivate promising graduate student talent across diverse academic institutions and fields of study.
+As noted in the recent CSGF longitudinal study, faculty engagement is an important component of an outreach strategy.